devsisters/XLSXasJSON.jl/docs/src/tutorial.md

 #### All of the above

-Now you know all the rules necessary to create any json data structure you want with just a column name This is a more complete row oriented example
+Now you know all the rules necessary to create any json data structure you want with just a column name.
+This is a more complete row-oriented example:

 | /a/b | /a/b2::Vector{Int} | /a/b3/1,Type | /a/b3/1/Amount | /a/b3/2/Type | /a/b3/2/Amount | /a/b3/3/Type | /a/b3/3/Amount::Vector |
 |------------------|-------------|------|---|------------|---|-----------|-----------|